meronogbai/meronogbai/README.md

 **Software Engineer** — I build fast, scale reliably, and care about UX & DX.
 Shipped products used by millions.
 Strongest with TypeScript, Node, React, and AWS.

-- 🧩 Currently: Building better furniture shopping at Spoken
-- 🛠️ Prev: Create, Colonist
+- 🛠️ Prev: Spoken, Create, Colonist
 - 👐 Sometimes tinkering with OSS here and there.

 📫 [LinkedIn](https://www.linkedin.com/in/meronogbai) • [Email](mailto:okbaymeron@gmail.com)